As I waited at the empty bus stop, I was suddenly compelled to write a novel.

 So there I sat, completely motionless, my head resting uneasily on the smudged window pane, willing myself to venture into the metaphysical.
 Green leafed curtains blurred by the window.
 My head alternated between sun and shadow.

-Though by the time the bus reached the next stop, my inspiration source registered nothing more that a few useless abstract concepts which promised little.
+Though by the time the bus reached the next stop, my inspiration source registered nothing more than a few useless abstract concepts which promised little.
 I was getting resigned to the possibility that I had lost it for good.
 My eyes swept across the desert landscape, and the grey squat building stranded in a fenced compound populated with a few cars parked haphazardly here and there.
 A figure was tottering away from the building, and from the distance I couldn't ascertain the gender.
 A dry stifling heat had begun to engulf the cabin, and I couldn't well imagine the torture the figure had to withstand, especially with the wind spraying sand about and hindering visibility.

 The robotic driver seemed perfectly content to wait.